Emerald Ash Borer (EAB) Advisory

 Why should I be concerned?

-EAB is particularly concerning due to the sheer number of ash trees in the Village.
+EAB is a particularly concerning for two reasons: (1) it will kill any untreated ash tree and (2) there are likely thousands of ash trees on private property across the Village.
 Ash is native to Illinois and was popular for a number of years as a shade tree for both public parkways and private property.
-In addition to the 3,400 known ash trees in Village’s parkways, there are likely thousands more on private property.
-If you take no action, the tree will likely die and could cause property damage if not removed.
+In addition to the 2,400 known ash trees in the Village’s parkways, there are likely thousands more on private property.
+Those who have not treated their ash tree will now need to remove them to prevent hazardous situations.

 What can I do to address the problem?